cfirmo33/cabify-challenge/README.md

 implemented with Go interfaces and some thread-safety using goroutines and channels.

+* An [implementation using Elixir](elixir/).
+Using a pure functional approach combined with protocols to have some polymorphism.

 * An [implementation using Scala](scala/).
 Using OOP mixed with an actor model to provide thread-safety.